 Upon receiving her degree, she founded the psychological practice of Dr. Robin Lowey & Associates, assembling an interdisciplinary group of other dedicated mental health professionals devoted to providing a full range of mental health counseling at offices in Center City and in Northeast Philadelphia.

-While operating her business, Dr. Lowey maintains a full time schedule of treating adult patients with a variety of mental health issues.
+Though, no longer managing the business, Dr. Lowey continues to maintain a full time schedule of treating adult patients with a variety of mental health issues.
 She provides extensive counseling for crime victims, and for individuals involved in worker’s compensation cases caused by job-related injuries.
 Her other areas of proficiency include improving relationships in both the heterosexual as well as the gay and lesbian communities; building self-esteem, and assertiveness training.

 Dr. Lowey believes that her many years of varied experience in different cultures coupled with a comfortable, caring manner help her to create a non-threatening atmosphere in which her patients can open up to reveal problems, explore options to cope with or eliminate those problems, and begin to make positive changes in their lives.